Gentux/romain.soufflet.io/_posts/2017-03-14-re-organize-your-team.md

 Secondly, defines global objectives, do not assign task to a person, give your task to the whole team and let the team decide who will do the actual job.

-When you put that together, your people will start to work as a team.
+When you put that together, your people will start to work as a team, together, to solve global problems that makes sense.

-## Level 1 : Create a neutral judge
+## Level 1 : Train your neutral judge

 By default, humans evolved with an **individual mindset**.
 People in your team will try to get credit for themselves, they'll try to implement their idea even if they were proven wrong.

+:: NOTE :: Create a personality

 As a team member, you need to be vigilant and make sure teams rules are applied.